Ruben Lenten

 In recent years Ruben has moved away from the competition scene and focused on other projects like producing kiteboarding movies and creating and organizing new kiteboarding concepts and events like the LEN10 Megaloop challenge.
 Ruben was instrumental in developing a new competition format that caters more to the public, featuring an easy to follow scoring system and higher and more spectacular jumps.
 Ruben did take part in the 2014 and 2015 King of the Air competitions in South Africa.
 He came in third in 2014 but crashed hard in this years final, dislocating his hand in the aftermath.

 Together with other accomplished riders like Aaron Hadlow and Robby Naish Ruben is currently working on a project that strives to really put the kiteboarding industry on the map by making the biggest kiteboard movie to date.

 Ruben has worked with Aaron Hadlow in the past.
 Together they partnered with RedBull to make a web series called "On the Loose".

-Ruben is currently sponsored by Ozone and Mystic.
+Ruben is currently sponsored by Kitemana.